NICMx/Jool/doc/usr/usr-flags-error-addresses.md

 For example, if all you have is a /24 prefix, expect "256" as output.
 - `--add`: Uploads `<IPv4 prefix>` to the pool.
 - `--remove`: Deletes prefix `<IPv4 prefix>` from the pool.
 - `--flush`: Removes all prefixes from the pool.
-Note, Jool will refuse to translate as long as this pool is empty.
-We decided Jool should be aggressive like this because [_ICMP is **not** optional_](http://serverfault.com/questions/500448/mysterious-fragmentation-required-rejections-from-gateway-vm).

 ## Examples